LibbyWin/student/README.md

 8. There is an error occuring which I was unable to correct due to time restrictions.
 This error occures when adding a new recipe to the site.
 All information is correctly added apart from the Category section.

+9. Checking my console within the developers tool showed that there 4 errors about 'Slow network is detected' this is nothing to be concerned about.

 ## Code Validation
 - Throughout this project I ensured that I was making use of W3C validator for both CSS and HTML.
 This allowed for me to check my code writing and to check there were no errors.